ga4gh/mme-apis/search-api.md

 #### Results
 * ***Mandatory***, but can be empty
-* Is a **list of matches**, where each match has the same format as the one described above for the query
+* Is a **list of matches**, where each match has a `patient` object of the same format as the one described above for the query